 Within these guidelines, you have the freedom to be creative with your ingredient choices.
-For example, “fat” refers to oils, butters, lard, etc. “Liquid” can be anything from milk to coffee to water to broth.
+For example, “fat” refers to oils, butters, lard, etc. “Liquid” can be anything from milk to coffee to water or broth.
 Do keep in mind, though, that additional ingredients may change these ratios.
 For example, adding a particularly juicy fruit to the mix will add to your liquid ratio.
-So bear that in mind.
+So keep that in mind.

 These measurements are tremendously helpful in not only understanding how ingredients work together, but also for scaling recipes up or down, depending on the amount you wish to bake.

-So this holiday season, don’t fear the Christmas cookies.
+So this holiday season, don’t fear the cookies.
 Tie on that apron with a smile, put the cookbook down, and relax.